santheepskovoor/Basic-Python-Syntax_Assignment_1/README.md

 # Basic-Python-_Assignment_1
-The Assignment is to check the basic python concepts provided by ineuron
+The Assignment consists of questions for the basic python concepts for Data Analytics